-“The Game of Thrones universe is so rich with stories,” Bloys said.
+“The Game of Thrones universe is so rich with stories,” HBO programming president Casey Bloys said in a statement.
 “We look forward to exploring the origins of House Targaryen and the earlier days of Westeros along with Miguel, Ryan and George.”

-He also confirmed this prequel is based on his Targaryen history book, Fire & Blood: 300 Years Before a Game of Thrones, that was released last November.
+Martin also confirmed this prequel is based on his Targaryen history book, Fire & Blood: 300 Years Before a Game of Thrones, that was released last November.

 According to Deadline, GoT veteran Miguel Sapochnik and Condal are partnering as showrunners and are also serving as executive producers along with GoT co-executive producer Martin and Bloys.